deepshikhar23/influence-os-submission/README.md

 # Influence OS - AI Personal Branding Agent

 This project is a submission for the AI Intern assessment at Influence OS.
-It's a full-stack application that acts as an autonomous AI agent to research, create, and post LinkedIn content for personal branding.
+It's a full-stack application that acts as an autonomous AI agent to research and create high-quality, post-ready LinkedIn content for personal branding.

-**Live Demo URL:** [Link to your deployed Streamlit App on Hugging Face Spaces]
+**Live Demo URL:** [PASTE YOUR HUGGING FACE SPACES LINK HERE]

+**GitHub Repository URL:** [PASTE YOUR GITHUB REPO LINK HERE]

 ## Key Features

 * **AI-Powered Idea Generation:** Leverages the Tavily search API and Google Gemini to research current trends and brainstorm relevant content ideas based on the user's professional profile.
-* **High-Quality Content Creation:** A specialized writer agent crafts complete, engaging, and well-structured LinkedIn posts from a selected idea, complete with hooks, value-driven content, and relevant hashtags.
+* **Multi-Format Content Creation:** A specialized "Writer Agent" crafts various content types, including engaging text posts, polls, and detailed article outlines.
+* **Simple Content Scheduling:** Features a content calendar view to help users organize their generated content.
-* **Interactive UI:** A user-friendly interface built with Streamlit allows for a seamless two-step content creation process.
+* **Interactive UI:** A user-friendly interface built with Streamlit allows for a seamless, multi-step content creation process.

 ## Tech Stack & Architecture

 * **Backend:** Python, FastAPI
 * **Frontend:** Streamlit
 * **AI/Orchestration:** LangChain, Google Gemini, Tavily Search API
-* **Deployment:** The backend and frontend are containerized and deployed on Hugging Face Spaces.
+* **Deployment:** A live demo is deployed on Hugging Face Spaces.

 ### Architecture Decisions

 * **Agentic Workflow:** The application uses a multi-agent approach.
 A "Research Agent" first gathers and synthesizes real-time information, whose output is then used by a specialized "Writer Agent" to ensure content is both relevant and well-written.
-* **Streamlit for Rapid Prototyping:** Streamlit was chosen for the frontend to enable rapid development and create a functional, clean UI within the project's time constraints.
+* **Streamlit for Rapid Prototyping:** Streamlit was chosen for the frontend to enable rapid development and create a functional, clean UI that communicates effectively with the FastAPI backend, all within the project's tight timeline.
-* **Simulated LinkedIn API:** Due to the time required for official LinkedIn API access approval, the "Post to LinkedIn" functionality is currently simulated.
-The backend is designed to easily integrate the official API once credentials are available.
+* **Strategic API Simulation:** The functionality to post directly to LinkedIn is currently simulated.
+This was a deliberate architectural decision made to accommodate the project's timeline, as obtaining production-level API permissions from LinkedIn requires a multi-day review process.
+The backend is fully prepared with a dedicated endpoint to integrate the live API, ensuring the application is scalable and ready for production once credentials are secured.

 ## How to Run Locally

 1.  **Clone the repository:**
     ```bash
     git clone [your-repo-url]
-    cd influence_os_agent
+    cd [your-repo-folder-name]
     ```
 2.  **Create a `.env` file** in the root directory with your API keys:
     ```